yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

 ---
 ---

-A prime number program is often the first challenge for a beginning programmer.
+Programming prime numbers is often the first challenge for a beginner.

 * Definition (Prime number):
     * An integer n > 1 is prime iff it is not divisible by any integer i such that 2 <= i <= n - 1.